 Choose whichever start time period works best for your family, since this is really just personal preference.

-My family uses a school year calendar since some of my kids are in school, and my husband is a professor.
+My family uses a school year calendar since my kids are in school, and the beginning of the school year feels like the beginning of a new to me, just as much as January 1st.
 That means this time period makes the most sense for our family.
 If you think a school year calendar makes sense for you too, but you want to start your family calendar now, choose an 18 month calendar that starts in January this time, and then a regular school year calendar the next time you get one.

 You can go two ways with a family calendar, getting one with either a monthly view or weekly view.